Pumpkin Cheesecake Truffles

 🔪Instructions

 This is meant to be a brief overview of the pumpkin cake balls recipe.
-For step-by-step instructions and a full printable recipe card with ingredients, please scroll down to the teal box below or Jump to Recipe.
+For step-by-step instructions and a full printable recipe card with ingredients, please scroll down to the teal box below.

 This recipe makes about 48-50 cake balls.
 Here’s how to make luscious Pumpkin Cream Cheese Cake Truffles: